 In the final analysis, we cannot deny that 40 years later, the dream of Martin Luther King, Jr. still has not been realized.
 We still have not reached the Promised Land that he described the night before he was killed in Memphis, Tenn.
 Are we closer to building the Beloved Community?
 Are we closer to building a society based on simple justice that values the dignity and the worth of every human being?
 Yes, we are closer, but we still have a great distance we must travel before we build a Beloved Community, a nation and a world society at peace with itself.

-John Lewis has been the Representative of the 5th U.S. Congressional District of Georgia since 1987 and has been called "the conscience of the U.S. Congress" by House Speaker Nancy Pelosi.
+John Lewis was the Representative of the 5th U.S. Congressional District of Georgia from 1987 until his death in 2020.
+He was called "the conscience of the U.S. Congress" by House Speaker Nancy Pelosi.
 One of the most courageous figures in the Civil Rights Movement, Lewis was a founder of the Student Nonviolent Coordinating Committee (SNCC) and a participant in many of the most notable actions of the era, including lunch counter sit-ins, the Freedom Rides of 1961 and the march across the Edmund Pettus Bridge in Selma, Ala. in 1965.
 He was beaten severely by angry mobs on many occasions and arrested more than 40 times, but steadfastly adhered to the principles of nonviolence espoused by Dr. Martin Luther King, Jr. and others in the Movement.
-Born the son of sharecroppers outside Troy, Ala., Lewis is a graduate of Fisk University and recipient of numerous awards for his lifelong leadership.
-He lives in Atlanta with his wife, Lillian.
+Born the son of sharecroppers outside Troy, Ala., Lewis was a graduate of Fisk University and recipient of numerous awards for his lifelong leadership.
+He lived in Atlanta with his wife, Lillian.
 His Walking with the Wind: A Memoir of the Movement (ISBN 0-15-600708-8; $16) is the most definitive of many books, movies and documentaries about his life and works.